Best red wine picks for 2025

 • Historic vineyards: sourced from renowned vineyards with unique terroir that imparts distinctive characteristics.

-• Investment value: these wines often appreciate over time, making them appealing as assets.
+• Investment value: collectible red wines often appreciate over time, making them appealing as assets.

 Red wine serving temperature and other tips